 It’s not necessary to have formal training before you start a ministry, but most seasoned ministers recommend that you pursue some type of biblical training as soon as possible.
 The more you learn the better equipped you will be.

-You can take classes by correspondence from many fine universities if you can’t attend as a full-time student.
-Formal training will increase your confidence in yourself, as well as others confidence in you.
+You can take classes online or by correspondence from many universities if you can’t attend full time.
+Formal training will increase your confidence in yourself as well as others confidence in you.

-It’s also very important to have someone who can provide a spiritual covering for you.
-You do not have to be part of a denomination, or have someone controlling your ministry, but you do need to have a fellowship or pastor that will hold you accountable and be there for you if you need help.
+It’s also very important to find a fellowship, denomination or church that can provide your spiritual covering.
+You do not have to be part of a denomination, or have someone controlling your ministry, but you do need to have a fellowship or pastor who will hold you accountable and be there if you need help.

 Don’t try to be a lone ranger.
 We’re all stronger if we have some type of spiritual support and fellowship.March 10th, 2014